When Does a Story Go Too Far?

 However Middle-earth was but a mere creation from J.R.R.
 Tolkien in the majority of his writing and anything that could suggest that it was ever real is in fact a testament of his superior writing skills and nothing more.

 Tell me what you think.

 Do you think stories can go to fare?

 Don't blame the Writers

-Please don't take it to the writers, all they want is to entertain us with good and sometimes chilling tales. it Is by all means not there fault if someone takes there story a little to far nor should we blame them if a story is taken to far for they have inspired us to do great things as well.
+Please don't take it to the writers, all they want is to entertain us with good and sometimes chilling tales. it Is by all means not their fault if someone takes the story a little to far nor should we blame them if a story is taken to far for they have inspired us to do great things as well.
 I am surprised to hear just how many archaeologist who have made some of our greatest discoveries said that they were inspired by Indiana Jones, I don't think we would have nearly the same advancements in technology if it wasn't for Star Wars, or maybe Captain America inspired you to go the extra mile to achieve your greatest dream.
 And not mention that in this tough world sometimes we need those stories to help keep us sane.
 Enjoy your stories but try to remember, in the end it is still just a story.